adityaarakal/instant-express-manager/docs/USER_GUIDE.md

 ### Using the Planner

 1. Navigate to the **Planner** page
+2. The planner **automatically defaults to the current month** (or the latest month with data if current month has no transactions)
-2. Select a month from the dropdown
+3. Select a different month from the dropdown if needed
-3. View the aggregated financial data for that month:
+4. View the aggregated financial data for the selected month:
    - **Account Breakdown**: See allocations per account
    - **Bucket Totals**: See totals by expense bucket
    - **Status Tracking**: Track pending vs paid status